 - You can use just one kind of flour i.e. whole wheat or multigrain or all-purpose.
 All-purpose is optional in this recipe.

-- If you want to make regular Indian chapatis, just use whole wheat flour with the same recipe.
+- If you want to make regular Indian chapatis or rotia, just use only chapati atta which is whole wheat flour, and follow this same recipe.

 - We use multi-grain flours to make it healthier.